driessamyn/kapper/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Kapper is a lightweight, Dapper-inspired ORM (Object-Relational Mapping) library for the Kotlin programming language, targeting the JVM ecosystem.
+It embraces SQL rathe than abstracting it away, providing a simple, intuitive API for executing queries and mapping results.

 The main goals of the Kapper ORM are:

-1. **Simplicity**: Provide a simple, intuitive API for common database operations, following Kotlin idioms.
+1. **Simplicity**: Provide a simple, intuitive API for common database operations, following Kotlin idioms, but available to other JVM languages.
-2. **Performance**: Minimize overhead and dependencies to ensure fast execution of queries and updates.
+2. **Performance**: Minimize overhead and dependencies.
 3. **Flexibility**: Allow integration with various database drivers and connection management strategies.

 Kapper aims to go against the grain of the heavyweight database abstractions such as Hibernate and JOOQ.
 Instead, it makes JDBC support easy without taking away any flexibility.
-In fact, it can happily live alongside an existing _vanilla_ JDBC integration.
+In fact, it can happily live alongside an existing _vanilla_ JDBC integration and/or your existing DB layer.

 It does _not_ generate code, it does not introduce another layer of abstraction, it is never intrusive.
 It does _not_ hide SQL, instead it embraces the fact that SQL is the best language for DB interaction.